 Latino Issues: Students explore issues affecting migrant workers and Latino communities in North Carolina including labor rights, pesticide use and access to healthcare.

-Rural Poverty: Students work with local organizations to gain a better understanding of issues affecting a rural community in poverty in North Carolina.
+Rural Empowerment: Students work with local organizations to gain a better understanding of issues affecting a rural community in poverty in North Carolina.

 Poverty and Homelessness: In partnership with HOPE, students work with nonprofits of a homeless tent community and discuss issues of policy, health and culture.

-Service-Learning Initiative: Available to students who participated in SLI 2013, this alternative break experience explore a variety of issues facing the Appalachian communities of North Carolina and Tennessee.
+Service-Learning Initiative: Available to students who have previous participated in APPLES SLI, this alternative break experience explore a variety of issues facing the Appalachian communities of North Carolina and Tennessee.

-When applying, students may indicate a preference for Latino Issues, Urban Poverty, Environmental Justice, HOPE or Native Issues.
+When applying, students may indicate a preference for Latino Issues, Urban Poverty, Environmental Justice, HOPE or Rural Empowerment.